rundeck/rundeck-cli/docs/configuration.md

 All requests will be made using that API version.

+**ANSI color**

+By default, `rd` will print some output using ANSI escapes for colorized output.

+You can disable this:

+    export RD_COLOR=0

 **Bypass an external URL**:

 If your Rundeck server has a different *external URL* than the one you are accessing,